macbodziak/project-julia/README.txt

-	To apply a status effect to a unit, TryReceivingStatusEffect should be invoked To remove a status effect before it is expired, inovoke RemoveStatusEffect both methods take a status effect preset (StatusEffect) as parameter which describes the status effect
+	To apply a status effect to a unit, TryReceivingStatusEffect should be invoked To remove a status effect before it is expired, inovoke RemoveStatusEffect both methods take a status effect preset (StatusEffect) as parameter which describes the status effect invokes events when status effect is applied, removed, succeeded saving throw or immune

 StatusEffectBehaviour
 	This class in a wrapper for the status effect.
 It is derived from MonoBehaviour, and as such can easily access and manipulate the game object and its componenets.